Tokenize Anything via Prompting: Conclusion

 \section{Conclusion}

-In this study, we propose \Ours, a promptable model trained on SemanticSA-1B, capable of concurrently segmenting, recognizing, and captioning objects within arbitrary regions.
-Our key findings include: \textit{a)} Visual prompting can facilitate a broader range of tasks beyond mere segmentation. \textit{b)} SAM can be augmented with regional semantic awareness using an image-level CLIP, without compromising mask AP. \textit{c)} An orthogonal space, such as the vocabulary concept space, is essential for effective learning of CLIP priors. \textit{d)} Moreover, with a visual prompt, \Ours acts as a versatile location-aware image tokenizer, where the tokenized region features can be directly used to prompt causal language modeling.
-We hope our work could inspire community to develop more compact and significant vision-language fundamental models.
+We propose \Ours, a promptable model for concurrently segmenting, recognizing, and captioning objects within arbitrary regions.
+To build such a foundation model, we explore a systematic solution that includes 1) a new dataset: injecting semantic priors from LAION-2B into SA-1B, 2) a novel framework: promptable tokenization, and 3) an effective learning method: concept prediction.
+Our key findings include: a) Visual prompting can facilitate a broader range of tasks beyond mere segmentation. b) SAM can be augmented with regional semantic awareness using an image-level CLIP, without compromising mask AP. c) An orthogonal space, such as the vocabulary concept space, is essential for effective learning of CLIP priors.
+TAP aims to advance segmenting anything towards perceiving anything via prompting.
+We hope this work could inspire the community to develop more compact and significant vision foundation models.

-\textbf{Limitations.} Despite its advancements, \Ours has two main constraints.
-It is trained using a human-curated label space, which still falls short of open-world assumption.
-This constraint also leads to an unstable ranking of similar concepts during inference (\cref{fig:supp_f} left).
-Additionally, the text decoder, fine-tuned on a constrained set of region caption data, may limit the model’s scalability and breadth of vision-language understanding.
-For example, the object counting cannot be well solved with obscure annotation on quantity (\cref{fig:supp_f} right).
-Expanding the diversity of captions is anticipated to instruct model for complex understandings.